-(12c) Here we see the importance of introducing the arrow convention: the spinor indices are in this way always contracted along the fermion line, with the arrow indicating the reversed order.
-Phrased differently, you should insert γ -matrices and spinors while going against the arrow of particle-number flow!
+Here we see another reason for introducing the arrow convention: the spinor indices are in this way always contracted along the fermion line, with the arrow indicating the reversed order.
+Phrased differently, you should insert $4 \times 4$ matrices and spinors while going against the arrow on fermion lines!